network-unit-testing-system/nuts/docs/source/tutorial/firststeps.rst

 You must provide information on your network configuration so that NUTS can actually interact with it.
 Currently, NUTS uses a `nornir inventory <https://nornir.readthedocs.io/en/latest/tutorial/inventory.html>`__ as network configuration and ``nr-config.yaml`` which uses that inventory.

 Here's a sample overview on how to organise files so that NUTS can find everything it needs.
-The root folder also contains the :doc:`NUTS installation <../installation/index>`.
+The root folder also contains also the virtual environment in with the :doc:`NUTS installation <../installation/index>`.

 .. code:: shell

-    .
+    .                       # NUTS root
     ├── inventory           # your inventory
     │   └── hosts.yaml
     ├── nr-config.yaml      # nornir configuration